A conference for all who go cruising has been organised with all profits going to help disabled people to go sailing.

 The conference will offer attendees a chance to explore a diverse range of cruising destinations, hear entertaining speakers and come away with new skills.
-From now until December 31 there’s a discount on the ticket price at £45 for a single or £80 for two.
+Until 10 February there’s a discount on the ticket price, £35 for a single and £60 for two (normally at £45 for a single or £80 for two).

 Well-known sailors including Paul Heiney and Dave Selby will offer talks and there will be a series of 45-minute workshops on cruising information and skills, boat preparation and maintenance, how to organise affairs back home for long term absence and information on a range of popular destinations - all presented by people with first-hand experience.

 Details of the talk subjects and speakers are available on this document.